5/7/2025

 President and Chief Executive Officer

-Dan, thank you very much for your question.
-Yes, China has nine percent of revenues.
+Yeah, Dan, thank you very much for your question.
+Yes, China has 9% of revenues.
 That's a good point.
 Usually, right over the last couple of years, it was 50-50 if it comes to the mix between consumables and instruments.
 Over the last year, that has actually shifted a little bit.
 So that's not the real ratio anymore.
-But nonetheless, we let's say it's 50 percent of the instruments.
-We have a very clear and fast pathway to be able to move some of the instrumentation manufacturing that we right now have in the U.S. to another location.
-And that's the benefit of having a global footprint.
-Another biotechnical location that would be exempt from import fees into China.
+But nonetheless, let's say it's 50% on instruments. we have a very clear and fast pathway to be able to move some of the instrumentation manufacturing that we right now have in the U.S. to another location, and that's the benefit of having a global footprint, another biotechnology location that would be exempt from import fees into China.
 And that is really the largest part of the tariffs.
 Our consumable part is vastly different if it comes to the tariffs.
 And we've actually, over the last couple of weeks, noticed that we do not pay any tariffs on importing those.
 And that really negated most, those two activities really negated most of the tariff exposure going into China.

 speaker